 For a long-lasting, healthy voice, a good level of fitness is therefore necessary.
 Regular endurance training such as jogging (or walking), swimming or cycling creates the basis for this.
 Strength training is also recommended: good body tension, for example, is important for an upright posture when singing.

 Vocal fitness programme

-At the heart of lifelong singing is a vocal fitness programme that maintains or builds on basic vocal functions: Posture, Breathing & Support, Resonance of Vowels, Articulation & Lyrics, Chest and head voice as well as special techniques such as "Twang"or "belten".
+At the heart of lifelong singing is a vocal fitness programme that maintains or expands basic vocal functions: Posture, Breathing & Support, resonance of vowels, articulation & text work, Chest and head voice as well as special techniques such as "Twang" or "Belten".
 You can find out more from other blog posts and from the online singing courses on this website, which are recommended for older and younger people alike.

 The daily practice sessions should be short and focused if possible.
-A rule of thumb is: one third of the time for vocal warm-up, one third for vocalises, lyric work etc., one third working on songs.
+A rule of thumb is: one third of the time for vocal warm-up, one third for vocalises, Text work etc., one third work on songs.
 Especially for older people, it is important to vary the exercises in the sessions and to regularly give the voice a day of rest.
-Regeneration and finding the optimal balance of stress and rest for oneself - that is one of the great secrets of vocal health.
+Regeneration and finding the optimal balance of load and rest time for oneself - that is one of the great secrets of vocal health.

 Everyday tips for the longevity of the voice

 In order to keep the voice powerful even at an older age, many other pieces of advice for everyday life are being discussed among popular singing teachers.